MattRix/Futile/README.md

 ___

+##Go to http://struct.ca/futile for videos and handy stuff

 ##How to try the demo project##
 _(There will be proper tutorials and stuff coming later, but for now this is it)_